 In seventh grade another teacher encouraged me to keep a journal, which I did.
 I still have those worn hardcover volumes filled with my hopes and dreams.
 I go back and read them sometimes for inspiration and to stay in touch with the energy of my younger self.

 I write every day now.
+YA fantasy, historical fiction, and middle grade mix-ups — whatever comes out when I put the pen to the page or open up my laptop.
 I write for myself.
 I write for others—the people in my life who have encouraged me to do what I love.
-I write to try to put down on paper what I see with my eyes, what I feel with my heart, and what I conjure in my dreams.
+I write to try and capture what I see with my eyes, what I feel in my heart, and what I conjure in my dreams.
 I write because I am.
 I am a writer.